 One of the first questions that everyone asks about electric motorcycles is, unsurprisingly, “how far?”
-Zero Motorcycles offers an entire model line and each model and variation has a different range.
-At present, the longest range in the lineup goes to the Zero S ZF12.5 + Power Tank with 185 miles in the city.
+Zero Motorcycles offers an entire model line, and each model and variation has a different range.
+At present, the longest range in the lineup goes to the Zero S and Zero SR ZF13.0 + Power Tank with 197 miles in the city.
 However, there are a number of options with lesser ranges that offer different benefits for those who only want a motorcycle for getting around town or the city.
 After all, selecting an electric motorcycle is all about making the best choice for your lifestyle.

-The Zero FX uses modular power packs that allow you to add a second module to your power system that effectively doubles your potential range.
+The Zero FX and Zero FXS use modular power packs that allow you to add a second module to your power system that effectively doubles your potential range.
 You can also swap a discharged power pack for a fresh one in about sixty seconds.

 Zero offers a quick charge system that cuts the charge times by as much as 75%.